ulfschneider/ulf.website/content/posts/journal/2021-05-27-textedit-git-on-mac.md

 title: Using TextEdit as default git editor on a Mac
 tags: [journal, code]
 ---
 As a default editor for git you want something that opens up fast and is fairly simple to use.
-On my Mac I believe this is the default editor – TextEdit – which comes with the system.
+On my Mac I believe this is the system default editor – TextEdit – which comes with the system.
 To make it the default editor for git, issue the following command in the shell:

 ~~~shell
 git config --global core.editor “open -e -W -n”